 The terms and conditions of any transactions with Directors and their Director related entities are no more favourable than those available, or which might reasonably be expected to be available, on similar transactions to non Director related entities on arm's length basis.

-The total value of the transactions during the year with Director related entities were as follows:
+There were no transactions during the year with Director related entities.